jc141x/rumlibrs/README.md

-# chad-rs
+# rumlibrs

-Library to manage installed games and discover new games used by Chad Launcher.
+Library to manage installed games and discover new games used by Rum.